Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Comparing SICR-definitions using South African mortgage data

-As in \autoref{fig:1a-SICR-Inc}, we compare the time graphs of actual ($A_t$) versus expected ($B_t$) SICR-rates across both $k\in\{3,6,9,12\}$ and $s\in\{1,2,3\}$; see \crefrange{fig:1b-SICR-Inc}{fig:1c-SICR-Inc}.
-Having calculated the MAE $m_1(k,s)$ between $A_t(k,s)$ and $B_t(k,s)$ for a given $(k,s)$-tuple, the discrepancy is mostly similar across $k$-values when keeping $s$ constant.
-By implication, the aggregated predictions from SICR-models agree closely with observed reality for any $k$, notwithstanding that both $A_t$ and $B_t$ become less dynamic as $k$ increases.
-A decreasing trend appears in the mean errors across $k$ as $s$ increases, i.e., $\{0.44\%,0.37\%,0.32\%\}$ respectively for $s\in\{1,2,3\}$, which corroborates the associated increases in AUC-values within \crefrange{tab:1a-performance}{tab:1bc-performance}.
-Lastly, the discrete expected SICR-rates $C_i$ (purple) can be similarly analysed by computing the MAE $m_2(k,s)$ between $A_t(k,s)$ and $C_t(k,s)$ for any given $(k,s)$-tuple.
-The mean errors $\{1.03\%, 1.07\%, 1.22\%\}$ across $k$ remain 2-4 times greater than the mean $m_1$-values, respective to each $s$-value.
-However, every $C_t$ series remains highly sensitive to the chosen cut-off $c_{dsk}$-value across both $k$ and $s$, which impedes meaningful analysis.
-Larger $s$-values can however achieve a greater prevalence of $C_t\geq A_t$ without changing the misclassification cost ratio $a$, which is reassuringly risk-prudent under IFRS 9.
+As in \autoref{fig:1a_SICR_Rates}, we compare the time graphs of $A_t$ versus $B_t$ across both $k\in\{3,6,9,12\}$ and $s\in\{1,2,3\}$; see \crefrange{fig:1b_SICR_Rates}{fig:1c-SICR-Inc}.
+Having calculated the MAE $m_1$ between $A_t$ and $B_t$ for a given $(k,s)$-tuple, the average discrepancy is mostly similar across $k$-values when keeping $s$ constant.
+By implication, the aggregated predictions from the associated SICR-models agree closely with observed reality for any $k$, despite the growing stagnancy as $s$ increases in both $A_t$ and $B_t$.
+Moreover, when calculating the mean MAE-value across $k$ for each $s$-value, i.e., $\{0.44\%,0.37\%,0.32\%\}$, the decreasing trend in error implies greater agreement with observed reality, as corroborated by the greater AUC-values within \crefrange{tab:1a-performance}{tab:1bc-performance}.
+We repeat the same exercise in comparing $A_t$ with $C_t$, whereafter we obtain mean MAE-values of $\{1.03\%, 1.07\%, 1.22\%\}$ respective to each $s$-value.
+Being about 2-4 times greater than the previous set of means, it implies less agreement with observed reality, which is somewhat disappointing.
+However, the discretised expected SICR-rates are known to be highly sensitive to the choice of the cut-off $c_{dsk}$, which regrettably impedes any further analyses on $C_t$ vs $A_t$.
+That said, and without changing the misclassification cost ratio $a$, larger $s$-values can still achieve a greater prevalence of $C_t\geq A_t$, i.e., `over-prediction', which is reassuringly risk-prudent under IFRS 9.